Ishitaagarwal00/model_engineering/README.md

   metrics/  # Metrics visualizations

 py_scripts/  # Python scripts
-    - data_drift_monitoring.py # Data drift detection and model retraining
+    - data_drift_monitoring.py    # Script for Data drift detection and model retraining
     - query_db.py                 # Script to query the PostgreSQL database

 full_requirements.txt  # Comprehensive list of all dependencies for the project. requirements.txt  # Simplified dependencies for deployment on Streamlit Cloud and GitHub Actions.